Proweex/ImageResizer/README.md

 # ImageResizer
-pyhton code to resize any image
+pyhton code to resize any image on computer

-use in terminal

-havent tested on windows
+only been tested on linux mint